Dziemborowicz/Hourglass-New/FAQ.md

 See also [How do I resume a timer that I accidentally closed?](#how-do-i-resume-a-timer-that-i-accidentally-closed)

 > [!IMPORTANT]
+> Timer is saved implicitly when:
-> All the not expired yet timers are always saved on exit.
+> - It is not expired yet on application exit.
+> - It has been stopped explicitly.

 ## How do I clear saved timers?